lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level0/lennard-jones-fluid.rst

     bottom, these lines will be executed after the energy minimization.
 There is no need to (re-)initialize the system (part 1), (re-)define it (part 2), or (re-)specify the settings (part 3).
-The 'thermo' command is called a second time within the same input, so the previously entered value of '10' will be replaced by the value of '1000' as soon as the second run starts.
+The *thermo* command is called a second time within the same input, so the previously entered value of *10* will be replaced by the value of *1000* as soon as the second run starts.

 ..  container:: justify